Safaa-Mahmoud3/fashion-sales-etl/README.md

 ---
 ## Power BI Dashboard

-An interactive dashboard built on top of the Data Warehouse to visualize key business metrics and enable data-driven decision making.
+An interactive dashboard built on top of the Data Warehouse to visualize:

 ### Dashboard Features